Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 lga2-to-iad2 73.65%
 ```

-let's see the results by Routing 75 per router (150 aggregate vs 175 aggregate).
-We can see that our interface utilization
+Let's see the results for Routing 75 per router (150 aggregate vs 175 aggregate).
+In this case, We can see that our interface utilization
-is close to our target thresholds now.
+is close to our target thresholds of 75%.

 ```python
 model.demands.decrease_absolute("sea","iad", 25)